 Pick any of these based on reviews and pricing.
 You can’t go wrong with any.

 The first thing you need to incorporate into your routine is brushing.
 Extensions require combing, the same as your natural hair does.
-It may sound obvious, but many girls don’t brush regularly, and that’s when the rat’s nest look appears.
+It may sound obvious, but many girls don’t brush regularly, and that’s when the rat’s nest looks appear.

 Even if hair extensions are soft and tangle free.
 That’s how you want to keep them!

-One thing to keep in mind is to be very gentle with the brushing so as not to damage the hair.
+One thing to remember is to be very gentle with the brushing so as not to damage the hair.
 It’s a good idea to purchase a brush that detangles hair, which is made especially for extensions.
 It will get rid of all the knots and matting.

-To make your life easier and do less brushing, it’s a good idea to sleep with a sleeping cap or a scarf around your head.
-The goal is to secure your locks and prevent them from matting and tangling while you sleep.
+It’s a good idea to sleep with a sleeping cap or a scarf around your head to make your life easier and do less brushing.
+The goal is to secure and prevent your locks from matting and tangling while you sleep.
 You can also tie a ponytail or a braid to prevent the hairs from brushing together and creating tangles.

 Another obvious thing is that girls sometimes skip this step completely.
-Although it’s not required to wash additional locks as often as you would your hair, that still doesn’t mean you shouldn’t wash them at all.
+Although it’s not required to wash additional locks as often as you would your hair, that still doesn’t mean you shouldn’t.

 For flip-in and clip-in hair extensions, stylists recommend washing hair every 20 or 30 years.
 For other extension types, wash them no more than once a week.

-The products you use to wash are also an important thing.
+The products you use to wash are also important.
 Avoid harsh shampoos and buy something gentle for the hair.
-The more natural, the better since chemicals could also ruin your extensions.
+The more natural, the better, since chemicals could also ruin your extensions.

 Other products you use, like hairspray, gels, and oils, also affect the condition of your hair, and you should avoid everything you can.
-The more product you put on, the more you will need to wash your hair, and that will eventually lead to tangled extensions or knots.
+The more product you put on, the more you will need to wash your hair, eventually leading to tangled extensions or knots.

-Also, avoid using hot tools as much as you can since the extensions will become dry faster, and the heat could shorten their lifespan.
+Also, avoid using hot tools as much as possible.
+The extensions will become dry faster, and the heat could shorten their lifespan.

-Real hair does develop hair splits.
+Natural hair does develop hair splits.
 If you’re doing everything possible to keep hair healthy, trim away any little splitting hairs; that’s a good indication of quality.
 Wait, what?
-Yes, if split ends are not excessive, you have real hair extensions.
+Yes, you have real hair extensions if split ends are not excessive.

-If hair is drier, keep it moisturized!
-Now, if you do all there is to keep your extensions healthy, and your hair is still breaking off or is hard to style, your hair could be filled with fillers.
+If your hair is drier, keep it moisturized!
+Now, if you do all you can to keep your extensions healthy and your hair is still breaking off or is hard to style, your hair could be filled with fillers.

 Most fillers appear very silky, with plastic fibers that one can notice.
 If your hair extensions are not retaining moisture, there is nothing you can do, as the hair was processed with fillers.